Ai Accountant

 An AI solution like AI Accountant automates GSTR 2B matches, flags supplier GSTR 1 mismatches, prevents ITC lock ups, and surfaces overdue risks by customer, vendor, and invoice.
 This reduces manual effort and unlocks cash faster.

-How should a CA set CCC thresholds for seasonal businesses?
+How should a CA set CCC thresholds for seasonal businesses in India?

-Create season based baselines, for example, Diwali quarter versus monsoon quarter.
+Create season based baselines, for example Diwali quarter versus monsoon quarter.
 Compare year over year by season, not sequential months.
-Use dashboard alerts that flex within acceptable seasonal ranges.
+Use dashboard alerts that flex within acceptable seasonal ranges so normal festival slowdowns do not trigger false alarms.

 Written By